minhjih/mergingNerf/README.md

 ### Model Merging Method
 There are so many Model merging Method.
- 1. permutation without activation matching
+ 1. permutation without activation matching : Only Consider high correlation of latent vectors
- 2. activation matching considering permutation symmetry
+ 2. activation matching considering permutation symmetry : Consider activation functions also.
- 3. REPAIR
+ 3. REPAIR : Repair Batch normalization

 We applied all above of the Model Merging Methods.